demisto/content/Packs/MicroFocusSMAX/Integrations/MicroFocusSMAX/README.md

-Fetch SMAX cases and automate  differen SMAX case management actions This integration was integrated and tested with version 2021.08 of MicroFocus SMAX
+Fetch SMAX incidents, requests and automate different SMAX case management actions This integration was integrated and tested with version 2021.08 of MicroFocus SMAX

 ## Configure MicroFocus SMAX on Cortex XSOAR